Drachenkaetzchen/mailRedirect/README.md

 ##LICENSE
-vt-devutils Module for OXID eShop 4.7
+oxid Mail Redirect Module for OXID eShop 4.7
 Copyright (C) 2013 Timo A. Hummel

 This program is free software;